snikoletopoulos/fast-tracker/README.md

 ## Issues and Support

 If you encounter any issues with the application or have questions related to its development, please create a GitHub issue in this repository.
-We appreciate your feedback and will do our best to address any concerns.
+I appreciate your feedback and will do our best to address any concerns.

 ## License